 2. Spotlight different teams and departments

 While COVID-19 is pushing everyone into the extreme isolation environment, spotlighting the employees in the virtual workspace can help to create an engaging online environment.
-It provides a sense of connection and awareness to the employees, makes them feel valued in the organization, and adds a little bit of lightness to the monotonous environment.
+It can help improve remote work isolation conditions and at the same, it also makes them feel valued in the organization, and adds a little bit of lightness to the monotonous environment.

 3. Make projects and tasks access open

 Small things matter when it comes to the feelings of employees.
-Like not having visibility of tasks, projects and progress can trigger isolation and soon, these employees start feeling out of the loop.
-The digital tools like Microsoft Teams can be used to map the tasks and projects of every individual within the organization.
+Like not having visibility of tasks, projects and progress can trigger remote work isolation and soon, these employees start feeling out of the loop.
+The remote working tool like Microsoft Teams can be used to map the tasks and projects of every individual within the organization.
 It also provides insights and real-time status updates by establishing different areas of discussion.

 You can keep track of all projects and see a bigger picture of your progress.
 The challenge of real-time project tracking can be resolved smoothly.
 In fact, the project stand-ups are also helpful in understanding what people are working on and shed light on the potential challenges where the concerned team can put forward their ideas.